-Below you will discover some nitty-gritty tips and points to updating your new LinkedIn profile.
+Below you will discover some nitty-gritty tips and points for updating your new LinkedIn profile.

 It’s exactly the list I use with my clients but please know the article below is NOT all inclusive of what it takes to create a winning LinkedIn profile.

 ★ Have a very clear understanding of what you are looking to accomplish BEFORE starting work on your NEW profile.
 This is especially important when you do not have a current resume to work from.

 ★ Each available section available on the LinkedIn platform when it applies to your background and experience.